tjebo/eye/cran-comments.md

 ## Changes:
 ### Functions
 * `va`
+    * add arguments "from", "noplus" and "smallstep"
+    * removed "from_logmar" and "logmarstep"
-    * add argument "from", removed "from_logmar".
-If mixed notation guessed, VA notation guessing is not done by single element any more, but will be forced choice either by most likely or with argument "from"
+    * VA notation guessing is not done by single element any more, but will be forced choice either by most likely or with argument "from".
+Any implausible            values will be forced to NA.
-* issue #6: introduce 6 new verbs to convert to specific VA class (simple wrapper for `va(x, to = ...)`)
+    * issue #6: introduce new verbs to convert to specific VA class (simple wrapper for       `va(x, to = ...)`)
     * issue #21 weird snellen values (e.g., 20/41) can now also converted to other snellen values.
+    * New S3 methods introduced to check plausibility of entries by VA class.
+    * Adding plus/minus entries is now done by actual logmar values rather than via           lookup in the VA chart (rewrite of `snellen_steps` function)

 * `recodeye()`:
     * recognises "both/ou/b" for both eyes.